-A couple years ago, Vibram, a company that has been making shoe soles for a long time already, introduced an innovative new product: the Vibram Five Fingers.
+A couple years ago, Vibram, a company that had been making shoe soles for a long time already, introduced an innovative new product: the Vibram Five Fingers.

 These are literally shoes that fit your foot like a glove with a separate pocket for each of your toes.
 It has a thin and flexible rubber sole to protect you from cuts.
 The sizes available are also much more elaborate than regular shoes, so you should really be able to find a pair that fits you like a glove, literally.

-People who have a foot longer then the other or a middle toe longer than the big toe might have some trouble fitting a pair, but most people report no problem finding a good pair.
+People who have a foot longer than the other might have some trouble fitting a pair.
+If you have a middle toe longer than the big toe, they do have some stretch ability and most people report no problem finding a good pair.

 Be aware, though, that there is a period of adaptation to wearing the shoes and slowly adapting to them is a good idea.
 In fact, it’s not really about adaption to the shoes, but more about adapting to being barefoot, since the shoes are nothing more than being barefoot with an extra layer of protection.